Intern, Foundation Relations

 - Job Code:

-The Foundation Relations team is seeking a part-time paid intern for Spring of 2018 to join their dynamic, close-knit group that manages relationships with more than 100 foundations and raises nearly $4 million in revenue for Carnegie Hall every year.
+The Foundation Relations team is seeking a part-time paid intern to join their dynamic, close-knit group.
+Our team manages relationships with more than 100 foundations and raises nearly $4 million in revenue for Carnegie Hall every year.
 Our five-person team consists of a Director, Manager, Associate, Assistant, and Intern.

 The Foundation Relations Intern conducts prospect research and assists with donor cultivation projects, including developing donor profiles and maintaining data in our prospect management database.
 The intern also assists with donor correspondence.